abbreviatedman/react-router/02-router-api-lab/readme.md

 4. Next let's import Bootstrap a front-end framework that provides CSS code to make our project beautiful.
 In terminal type `npm i bootstrap@5.2.3`.
 This will install the package into our project.

-## Install React Router DOM and `axios`
+## Install React Router DOM

 5. Import React Router DOM.
-In terminal type `npm i react-router-dom axios`.
-This will install the packages into our project.
+In terminal type `npm i react-router-dom`.
+This will install the package into our project.

 ## Start Node Test Server